lbo462/course-notes/arm/arm.md

 > The circle is complete ✔️.

-## A bit more details about SMS
+## The specific case of the SMS

+The SMS is a specific case, since it's part of the control traffic.
+They're directly sent from the BSC to the CNC.

-What if the recipient has his phone off ?
+But what if the recipient has his phone off ?

-There exists a SMS center, connected to the out gateway which holds your SMS for a certain amount of time which depends on the country laws.
+There exists a **SMS center**, connected to the out gateway which holds your SMS for a certain amount of time which depends on the country laws.

 Two protocols are in play : **CP** (*Connection Protocol*) and **RP** (*Relay Protocol*).
+The CP is handled on your CN side while the RP is handled on your recipient CN side.

-# Service network, beyond the SMS
+# Service network, beyond simple messages

-Your SMS went though a lot of devices before reaching your recipient.
+Your message went though a lot of devices before reaching your recipient.
 But for you, it was only few seconds before your friend received it.

-But now, you don't want to send SMS anymore.
+But now, you don't want to send simple messages anymore.
 You want to use different services proposed by your operator.

 > Wait, what services ?